“For neither at any time did we use flattering words, as you know, nor a cloak for covetousness—God is witness“

 “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry” (Colossians 3:5).

-Any time Christians cross the threshold into desire for more and more irrespective of need, they enter idolatry.
+Any time Christians cross the threshold into the desire for more and more irrespective of need, they enter idolatry.
 What they covet becomes their god.
-God is no longer their ultimate priority but something else takes His place.
+God is no longer their ultimate priority, but something else takes His place.

 People who join in the idolatry of covetousness also employ phony pretexts to take advantage of others.
 They use gimmicks as rationalizations for their idolatry.